 A VPN can be used as a workaround to bypass geo-restrictions by connecting the user’s device with an IP address from another country or region that doesn’t have geo-restricted content.
 This is especially helpful for expats living abroad who want to watch their favorite TV show or sports events at home but don’t know how they would otherwise get around geo-restrictions.

-In some cases, accessing geo-restricted content such as watching videos on Netflix US even when you’re not in the US might require using a VPN service because of regional licensing agreements that prohibit any other streaming services (even those from different regions) from being accessed through it.
+In some cases, accessing geo-restricted content such as watching videos on HBO Max or Netflix US even when you’re not in the US might require using a VPN service because of regional licensing agreements that prohibit any other streaming services (even those from different regions) from being accessed through it.